 Wooden knife blocks are available in a variety of stains and colors.
-Bamboo is a lightweight lumber product, built and glued into sandwiched layers of grain and stained for a striking look your your countertop.
+Bamboo is a lightweight lumber product, built and glued into sandwiched layers of grain and stained for a striking look for your countertop.

 Be sure to select a knife block with stable rubber feet.
 You don’t want your knife block sliding around while you’re trying to put your knives away.